4th Meeting of the 181st Session (2001-2002)

 A major concern is the perception that global climate change is going to make flooding worse in the future and that we should do something about it.
 Hence, the Deputy Prime Minister's "wake-up call".
 This lecture reviews the historical methods of flood risk assessment and points to the future approach to flood risk management.

-Professor Fleming has very kindly allowed us to make public his slides used in this talk (2.9Mbytes PowerPoint file).
+Professor Fleming has very kindly allowed us to make public his [an error occurred while processing this directive] slides used in this talk [an error occurred while processing this directive] (2.9Mbytes PowerPoint file).

 The President, Dr Allen D C Simpson, will be in the Chair